hectorbennett/command-pattern/README.md

 The second issue is that when we come to use these command objects, we will struggle to satisfy the borrow checker.
 As we continue to append commands to the history, we will be storing new references to the same Graph object, which Rust will not like.

 To get around both of these problems, we will store our graph inside a smart pointer and also enable some form of shared mutibility.
-There are a few ways to do this, but here we will make use of `Rc<T>` and `RefCell<T>`, taking inspiration from the official Rust documentation: https://doc.rust-lang.org/std/cell/index.html#introducing-mutability-inside-of-something-immutable
+There are a few ways to do this, but here we will make use of `Rc<T>` and `RefCell<T>`, taking inspiration from the [official Rust documentation](https://doc.rust-lang.org/std/cell/index.html#introducing-mutability-inside-of-something-immutable).

 Note, as per above the above documentation, that if we wanted this to work in a multi-threaded situation then we could use an `Arc<T>` and a `Mutex<T>` or an `RwLock<T>`